-These words resonated with many people, who viewed the war as an opportunity to bring about true democracy in the United States.
-They argued it would be insincere for the United States to fight for democracy in Europe while African Americans had limited rights.
-"If America truly understands the functions of democracy and justice, she must know that she must begin to promote democracy and justice at home first of all," Arthur Shaw of New York proclaimed.
+On April 2, 1917, after pledging to keep the country out of the European conflict, President Woodrow Wilson stood before Congress and issued a declaration of war against Germany.
+"The world must be made safe for democracy," he stated, framing the war effort as a crusade to secure the rights of democracy and self-determination on a global scale.
+The words spoken by President Wilson resonated with many people, who viewed the war as an opportunity to bring about true democracy in the United States.
+Some argued that it would be insincere for the United States to fight for democracy in Europe while African Americans had limited rights at home.
+"If America truly understands the functions of democracy and justice, she must know that she must begin to promote democracy and justice at home first of all," Arthur Shaw, of New York, proclaimed.

 The Baltimore Afro-American, the longest running African American family-owned newspaper in the United States, used Wilson's pronouncement to frame the war as a struggle for African American civil rights.
 "Let us have a real democracy for the United States and then we can advise a house cleaning over on the other side of the water," they asserted.
 For African Americans, the war became a crucial test of America's commitment to the ideal of democracy and the rights of citizenship for all people, regardless of race.